TheKamboy/crisis-engine-reborn/README.md

 A redone version of Crisis Engine, based on the latest version of Psych Engine! :3

 > [!NOTE]
 > This is NOT a competetor to JS Engine.
-It's a engine that I'm working on for mainly myself since JS Engine doesn't work as well than this (probably because my computer sucks).
-If you want WAY more features, go check out JS Engine instead.
+It's a engine that I'm working on for fun.

 [Click here to view JS Engine](https://github.com/JordanSantiagoYT/FNF-PsychEngine-NoBotplayLag/)

 ## Features (may not be added yet)